microsoft/build25-LAB309/Lab-Instructions/Exercise-1.md

 [Azure Developer CLI (azd)](https://aka.ms/azd) is an open-source command line tool that provides high-level, developer-friendly commands that can help you build, deploy, and manage your application on Azure.

+If you would like to learn more about azd, use the link above or use `ctrl+alt+i` to open Copilot Chat, select `Ask` mode and ask `@azure` your questions.

 ## Instructions
 1. In a VS Code terminal, make sure you are in the **/src** directory.
 1. Run `azd config set alpha.compose on` to enable the feature since azd Compose is an alpha feature.